Miriam97/cluedoDealer/README.md

 We use: http://rolldicewithfriends.com/ to roll dice together for the game.

+# To Run:

+Simply run ``` node cluedoDealer ``` from the location you store the files in.
+(The use of node has meant that I have had to use require and module.exports instead of imports and exports as I usually would in ES6)

 # Twilio:
 - A twilio account and phone number.
   A trial account gives you about £12 to use.